 We hope this message finds you and yours healthy during these challenging times.
-Officials have notified us that it’s safe to reopen.
-We are reopening on June 3rd 2020.
 We have implemented the following safety measures as mandated by the state and in accordance with best health practices from the American Optometric Association (AOA) and the U.S. Centers for Disease Control and Prevention (CDC).

 NEW SAFETY MEASURES

 - Exam rooms and equipment will be cleaned before and after every patient according to CDC guidelines.

 - All glasses and frames used will be removed and only returned until fully cleaned and disinfected.
 We are using a UV-C sanitizer device to maintain the quality of the frames and can be used to sanitize other office supplies.